Richard Keen, Baron Keen of Elie: Legal career

-Keen served as standing junior counsel in Scotland to the Department of Trade and Industry from 1986–93.
+Keen served as standing junior counsel in Scotland to the Department of Trade and Industry from 1986 to 1993.
 He specialises in commercial law, property law and administrative law.
 He is also a member of Blackstone Chambers in Middle Temple, London.

 He defended Al Amin Khalifa Fhimah at the Pan Am Flight 103 bombing trial, with Fhimah being acquitted of all charges.
 In 2007, he represented Henri Paul's family at the inquest into the death of Diana, Princess of Wales.

 He represented Andy Coulson in relation to perjury charges.

 He has regularly appeared in the Supreme Court of the United Kingdom.
 In 2016, he appeared for the United Kingdom Government in the R (Miller) v Secretary of State for Exiting the European Union ("Article 50 case") where he successfully argued that there was no constitutional requirement for the devolved administrations to consent to Brexit.

 Keen was elected Dean of the Faculty of Advocates (leader of the Scottish Bar) in 2007.
-He remained Dean until January 2014 when he resigned to become chair of the Scottish Conservative Party.
+He remained Dean until January 2014 when he resigned to become chair of the Scottish Conservative Party, having been chosen in November 2013 to succeed David Mundell MP.

 He was appointed the Advocate General for Scotland on 29 May 2015, and stepped down as chair of the Scottish Conservative Party.
 In May 2016 he was also appointed Lords Minister for the Ministry of Justice with policy responsibility for civil justice in England and Wales and regulation and promotion of the legal profession in England and Wales.
 In September 2017, he was appointed Minister for the Crown Dependencies.

 Keen was created a Life Peer on 8 June 2015 taking the title Baron Keen of Elie, of Elie in Fife.
-On 15 November 2017 Lord Keen was sworn as a Member of the Privy Council.
+On 15 November 2017 Lord Keen of Elie was sworn as a Member of the Privy Council.

 On 16 September 2020, Keen offered his resignation over the United Kingdom Internal Market Bill, stating that he found it difficult to reconcile parts of it with the law.

+Keen was a member of the House of Lords Select Committee on the Constitution from 2022 to 2024.

 On 12 January 2022 Keen was appointed a member of the UK delegation to the Parliamentary Assembly of the Council of Europe at Strasbourg.
+On 23 January 2024 Keen was elected Chair of the Legal Affairs and Human Rights Committee of the Parliamentary Assembly of the Council of Europe (PACE); a member of the Judicial Appointments Committee of PACE and a member of the Bureau of PACE.

+In July 2024 Keen was appointed to the Shadow Front Bench in the House of Lords as Shadow Minister of Justice and Shadow Advocate General.